isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 - Search for the corresponding credentials `isomercms-<staging | production>-bastion.pem`
 - Put these credentials into the .ssh folder also.

-Also, ensure that the repo name and the team name of the github repository are the same before starting, and that the isomer core team has admin access to the repo.
+Also, ensure that the repo name and the team name of the github repository are the same before starting.

 ### Running the migration

+1. Navigate to the `/src/emailLogin` folder.

-1. Source your environment variables using `source .env`.
+2. Source your environment variables using `source .env`.
 The variables you will require are:

 - `PERSONAL_ACCESS_TOKEN` (Github personal access token)
 - `GITHUB_ORG_NAME` (isomerpages)